edwint88/docker-shopware/README.md

 # docker-shopware
-It creates an image for shopware development
+It runs composed docker services for web and db